Alfresco/docs-alfresco/content-services/6.0/admin/auth-sync.md

 **LDAP authentication properties**

 > **Note:** The `create.missing.people` property in the Alfresco global properties file is set to true by default in Alfresco.
 This can have the affect of creating users unexpectedly.
-To avoid this you can override the default setting by changing the property to be `create.missing.people property=false`.
+To avoid this you can override the default setting by changing the property to `create.missing.people property=false`.
 You can also deselect **Auto Create People on Login** in the Alfresco Admin Console.
-To do this navigate to Synchronization Settings > Auto Create People on Login.
+To do this navigate to **Synchronization Settings** > **Auto Create People on Login**.

 | Property | Description |
 | -------- | ----------- |